-This advanced PC cleaner helps fix the common issues responsible for, “Undoing changes made to your computer”.
+This advanced PC cleaner assists in fixing common PC issues responsible for “Undoing changes made to your computer.”

-Additionally, you can use it to fix invalid registry entries, clean junk files, optimize the hard disk, update outdated drivers, clean malware, and more.
-This top PC optimizer also helps automate the optimization process.
+Additionally, you can use it to fix invalid registry entries, wipe out junk files, optimize the hard disk, update outdated drivers, clean malware, and more.
+The PC optimizer also helps automate the optimization process.

 Fix Undoing Changes Made to Your Computer

-- Press and hold the Shift + F8 altogether or F8 key when the system restarts.
+- Press and hold the Shift + F8 or F8 key when the system restarts.